 We offer affordable production facilities to over 400 artist members, including darkrooms and digital printing, ensuring that artists working across diverse media have an accessible space to experiment and develop their photo-based practices.

-An equally important part of our mandate is to provide production, exhibition, mentorship and scholarship opportunities to youth throughout the GTA.
-Gallery 44’s OUTREACH program, for example, offers photography workshops to youth from underserved communities.
-This unique program inspires youth to develop positive methods of sharing their stories and to initiate critical explorations into art-viewing and art-making.
-As one of the only artist-run centres in Canada providing ongoing, hands-on arts education to youth, our award-winning education programs encourage greater visual literacy, while fostering a new generation of artists.
+We provide production, exhibition, mentorship and scholarship opportunities to youth throughout the GTA.
+As one of Canada's only artist-run centres providing ongoing, hands-on arts education, our award-winning programs encourage greater visual literacy while fostering a new generation of artists.

 At any level of giving, your contribution truly makes a difference.

 By contributing to Gallery 44, you directly support local and international artists by providing meaningful opportunities to develop their practices through exhibitions, public programs, workshops and access to digital and analogue facilities.